-First, the shared motif for the green group is strikingly similar to the optimal minimal network in Fig.5(b) \square (the orange group).
+First, the shared motif for the green group is strikingly similar to the optimal minimal network in Figure 5b (the orange group).
 The sole distinction lies in the self-activation link of node B. This specific link plays a crucial role.
 Every network in the NFBL family depends on this link to achieve adaptation (Shi et al., 2017).
 However, for circuits within the IFFL family, this link is not a necessity for adaptivity.
-Missing this link makes the motif in Fig. 6(c) \square no longer a minimal network for adaptation, and a circuit containing this motif may either belong to the NFBL or the IFFL family.
+Missing this link makes the motif in Figure 6c no longer a minimal network for adaptation, and a circuit containing this motif may either belong to the NFBL or the IFFL family.
 We have thus identified two optimal groups: the green group with optimal robustness R and the orange group with both the optimal robustness R and the largest functional volume $Q(k_g = 0)$ in the absence of growth feedback.
-The orange group is a subset of the green group, with an additional requirement for $Q(k_g = 0)$.
+The orange group is a subset of the green group, with an additional requirement for $Q(k_g = 0)$ .

-Second, the shared motif for the red group is also exactly the group of all circuits containing an inhibition link from node C to node B, denoted as $C \dashv B$.
-These two different definitions are in fact equivalent: all networks with $Q(k_g = 0) > 300$ that contain $C \dashv A$ or $C \dashv C$ also contain the motif in Fig. 6(c) \square , yielding $B_S = 0$, and belong to the blue group.
+Second, the shared motif for the red group is also exactly the group of all circuits containing an inhibition link from node C to B, denoted as $C \dashv B$ .
+These two different definitions are in fact equivalent: all networks with $Q(k_g = 0) > 300$ that contain C $\dashv$ A or C $\dashv$ C also contain the motif in Figure 6c, yielding $B_S = 0$ , and belong to the blue group.

-Third, the three circuit groups in Fig. 6 \square are not correlated with the categories used in previous research on circuit functionalities without growth feedback (Ma et al., 2009 \square ; Shi et al., 2017 \square).
+Third, the three circuit groups in Figure 6 are not correlated with the categories used in previous research on circuit functionalities without growth feedback (Ma et al., 2009; Shi et al., 2017).
 These studies classified adaptive networks into NFBL and IFFL families.
 Each family contains a few minimal topologies with or without some additional other motifs, and the two families have distinct minimal functional topologies.
 The minimal topology acts as the backbone for supporting circuit functionality.
 We find that, when growth feedback is present, the prior classification scheme and the underlying minimal topologies become less relevant.
-Circuits belonging to the NFBL family are spread across all three levels of $R(k_g)$ in Fig. 6(b) \square , as are the circuits from the IFFL family.
+Circuits belonging to the NFBL family are spread across all three levels of $R(k_g)$ in Figure 6b, as are the circuits from the IFFL family.
 A robust circuit can be part of either family, just as a fragile circuit can belong to both.
-We give that: (i) the topological motifs determining circuit functionality robustness and (ii) the motifs deciding whether a circuit belongs to the NFBL or IFFL family are independent.
+We give that: (1) the topological motifs determining circuit functionality robustness and (2) the motifs deciding whether a circuit belongs to the NFBL or IFFL family are independent.
 To quantify this irrelevance, we calculate the point biserial correlation between $R(k_g = 0.6)$ and a binary variable determining the family to which the circuit belongs.
 The resulting correlation is merely 0.1, suggesting hardly any correlations.
-A further illustration and quantification of this irrelevance can be found in Appendix 5 \square .
+A further illustration and quantification of this irrelevance can be found in Appendix 4.